ewrogers/gala-docker/README.md

     - Fedora: [Install Docker on Fedora](https://docs.docker.com/engine/install/fedora/)
     - CentOS: [Install Docker on CentOS](https://docs.docker.com/engine/install/centos/)

+**Gala node is currently only supported on the x86/64 architecture.** So you won't be able to run it on a Raspberry Pi or similar ARM platform without using a translation/emulation layer like qemu (untested and unsupported).

 #### Windows Users

 Make sure you are running Linux containers, you can check here: